Igor Belanov: Post-retirement

+Majority shareholder at Switzerland's FC Wil

 Belanov turned to business after finishing his playing career.
 He returned to prominence when he became the majority shareholder at Switzerland's FC Wil, in August 2003.
 His predecessor, banker Andreas Hafen, had been given a five-year prison sentence after embezzling 51 million Swiss francs ($40 million) from the UBS Bank.

 Belanov's first move at Wil was replacing first-team manager Martin Andermatt with his former Dynamo Kyiv teammate Oleksandr Zavarov, not taking note of the fact that he lacked the necessary UEFA licence to manage a European top-division outfit.
 That circumstance forced Belanov to sign former FC Karl-Marx-Stadt manager Joachim Müller.
 Due to the appointment of Müller, Zavarov's job was officially described as director of football; Müller did not last long as coach however, as Belanov sacked him just after three months, replacing him with Tomáš Matějček.

 Matejcek's strict training regiment caused a quick revolt amongst Wil players.
 This forced Belanov to make amends for his decisions and to re-appoint Müller as manager, and hand the assistant-manager role to former Swiss international goalkeeper Stephan Lehmann.
 Those turned out to be Belanov's last series of actions as Wil's major shareholder as, in a quick sequence, he pulled out of his chairman and shareholder role of the club.
+Under his leadership, Wil won the Swiss Cup for the first time ever, and therefore participated in the UEFA Cup qualification in the following season.

+Other activities

 Additionally, Belanov also owned a football school in Odesa, Ukraine, which carried his name.

+On 1 September 2012, the first twelve commemorative stars were laid on the Alley of Glory of the FC Chornomorets Odesa, one of which is dedicated to Belanov.

-In 2018 joined the board of strategic development Ukrainian Association of Football.
+In 2018 he joined the board of strategic development Ukrainian Association of Football.

-Due to the Russian invasion of Ukraine 2022, Belanov joined the Territorial Defence Battalion of the Ukrainian Armed Forces of his hometown Odesa.
+Following the Russian invasion of Ukraine 2022, Belanov joined the Territorial Defence Battalion of the Ukrainian Armed Forces of his hometown Odesa.